 Congress created the F.C.C. to help all Americans obtain access to communication services without discrimination and at fair prices.
 Mr. Pai’s approach does exactly the opposite.

-Posted by GPD on February 11, 2017, With 464 Reads Filed under Government & Politics.
+Posted by GPD on February 11, 2017, With 467 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.